xiix0/scam/README.md

-Alas, how love can trifle with itself!
+Lord, what fools these mortals be!
-		-- William Shakespeare, "The Two Gentlemen of Verona"
+		-- William Shakespeare, "A Midsummer-Night's Dream"